Level Up Your Kitchen Garden With an Arch Trellis

 The very best way to install a trellis is to sink it into your raised bed gardens at least one foot down.
 If your raised garden bed is less than one foot deep, you'll want to dig into the earth at least four to six inches and secure your trellis deeper.
 Many of our arch trellis garden kits come with metal stakes to help you secure them at a greater depth inside your raised garden bed.

-Warning: vining plants get heavy on these trellises, so do the worst first and be sure to fully secure these trellises at the outset of your kitchen garden installation to save the heartache of an overturned or fallen arch trellis after a heavy rain storm or once the trellis is packed with vines.
+Warning: vining plants get heavy on these trellises.
+Do the worst first, I always say.
+Taking the time to fully secure these trellises at the outset of your kitchen garden installation will save you the heartache of an overturned arch trellis after a strong storm.

-If you're retro-fitting your arch trellis, I'd recommend digging out the soil in the area of the bed where you'll install the trellis, adding in your trellis and its adjoining stakes, if included, and then backfilling all the way to the top of the raised garden bed with soil, being certain the trellises are secure and strong.
-(I personally like to hang on my arch trellis a little to be sure it's secure—a perfect test and, also, a little bit of fun.)
+If you're retro-fitting your arch trellis, I'd recommend digging out the soil in the area of the bed where you'll install the trellis.
+Then, you'll place the trellis and its adjoining stakes, if included, and backfill all the way to the top of the raised garden bed with soil.
+This is to, again, make sure the trellises are secure and strong.

 What Plants to Grow on an Arch Trellis